arrangabriel/TDT4145-project/pythonDocumentation.md

 ## Usage
 The program is located in `program.py`.
 The program assumes `coffeDB.db` exists with the correct tables.

 If `coffeDB.db` is corrupted or missing, it can be generated with `createTables.py`.
 Additionally, the program `fillExampleData.py` can be run to fill the database with example data (Some of which is required for the user stories).
-Alternatively the script `reset.sh`  can be run to delete, create and populate the database all at once.

 When running `program.py`, you will be presented with a login screen: